ashutosh2005-jpg/delta-demos-/README.md

 # delta-demos-
-This is a demo class for git &amp;github class
+This is a demo class for git &amp;github class.